elixirchat/elixirchat-js-sdk/README.md

   companyId: 'your-company-id-here',
   room: {
     id: 'your-room-id-here',
-    title: 'Your room title to be displayed in ElixirChat admin panel (on the left)' },
+    title: 'Your room title to be displayed in ElixirChat admin panel (on the left)',
+    data: {
+      custom_field_1: 'Optional custom field value to be displayed in ElixirChat admin panel (on the right)',
+      custom_field_2: 'Another optional custom field value to be displayed in ElixirChat admin panel (on the right)', }
+  },
   client: {
     id: 'your-own-id-you-may-use-to-identify-a-customer',